Format Painter in Google Sheets: Copy Conditional Formatting

 Copy conditional formatting by using Paint Format

-You can also use the same steps when you want to copy the conditional formatting to cells in a different worksheet in the same Google Sheets document.
+You can also use the same steps to copy the conditional formatting to cells in a different worksheet in the same Google Sheets document.

-Unlike Excel, you can not use the Paint format tool multiple times.
+Unlike Excel, you can not use the Paint Format tool multiple times.
 When you activate it, you can only copy formatting on the selected range of cells once.
-If you want to do it for multiple ranges, you will have to select the cells that have the formatting and activate the paint format tool again.
+If you want to do it for multiple ranges, you must select the cells that have the formatting and activate the paint format tool again.

-While it’s quite easy to copy formatting from one cell/range to another in the same Google Sheets file, the same won’t work when you want to copy the formatting to a different Google Sheets document.
+While it’s easy to copy formatting from one cell or range to another in the same Google Sheets file, the same won’t work when you want to copy the formatting to a different Google Sheets document.

-Duplicating is as simple as copy and paste conditional formatting rules.
-In order to duplicate the format rule, you need to:
+Duplicating is as simple as copying and pasting the conditional formatting rules.
+To duplicate the format rule, you need to:

 1. Select the cell that has the conditional formatting rules you want to duplicate